-1. University of Central Missouri in Warrensburg, MO
+University of Central Missouri in Warrensburg, MO

-The University of Central Missouri is a public institution that U.S. News & World Report ranked 76th among regional universities in the Midwest for 2011.
+The University of Central Missouri is a public institution that U.S. News & World Report ranked 86th among regional universities in the Midwest for 2017.
 Undergraduates can pursue a bachelor's degree in computer-aided drafting and designing.
 Once enrolled, students work with current and evolving pieces of CAD technology as they construct 2-D and 3-D drawings of buildings and tools.
 Areas of specialization include architectural or mechanical drafting, civil drafting and geographic information systems (GIS), management and support, CAD/CAM or computer graphics.
 Graduates can earn a professional certification from the American Design Drafting Association by passing an exam.

-2. Eastern Michigan University in Ypsilanti, MI
+Eastern Michigan University in Ypsilanti, MI

-Eastern Michigan University is a public institution that ranked as the 81st-best regional university in the Midwest by U.S. News & World Report in 2011.
+Eastern Michigan University is a public institution that was named a best Midwestern school by the Princeton Review in 2017.
 At the university's College of Technology, students can earn a bachelor's degree in CAD while learning how to work with major CAD applications.
 They'll also find out to create 2-D and 3-D modeling and surfacing for structural drawings, become familiar with product data management and investigate applied mechanics.

-3. Ferris State University in Big Rapids, MI
+Ferris State University in Big Rapids, MI

-In 2011, Ferris State University ranked as the 98th-best regional university in the Midwest by U.S. News & World Report.
+In 2017, Ferris State University ranked as the 74th-best regional university in the Midwest by U.S. News & World Report.
 The university offers an associate's degree in CADD and tool design.
 The curriculum is build around the use of CADD in fixture and gauge design, product drawing and molds for plastic processes.
 Students will primarily work with CAD software as they design molds and mechanical applications.
 In the final year of the program, students usually create a portfolio.

 Ten Schools with CAD Drafting and Design Programs

-|Idaho State University||Three certificate and one degree program available in CAD technology||Pocatello, ID|
+|Idaho State University||Three certificates and one degree program are available in CAD technology||Pocatello, ID|

-|Johnson & Wales University||Associate's degree option available in computerized drafting||Providence, RI|
+|Johnson & Wales University||Associate's degree option is available in computerized drafting||Providence, RI|

 |Trine University||Department of Technology offers CADD programs||Angola, IN|

-|University of Montana||Certificate of Applied Science in CAD available||Missoula, MT|
+|University of Montana||Certificate of Applied Science in CAD is available||Missoula, MT|